CDCgov/NEDSS-Infrastructure/terraform/aws/samples/NBS6_7/README.md

   creating a new database (MS SQL), restoring the DB data into this instance (using ms sql tools or aws DMS) THEN taking a snapshot of the data

+- create an ec2 key pair for use, reference it in inputs.tfvars ec2_key_name           = "cdc-nbs-ec2-EXAMPLE_SITE_NAME"

+- copy wildfly zip file to <artifacts_bucket_name>/nbs/<filename.zip>

-## After or during the terraform install
+## After or during the terraform install - if hosting top level domain
-- if hosting top level domain elsewhere add the delegation from the public route53 address to the authoritative servers for the subdomain created with terraform, you MAY get an error if it is hosted in an account you don't have permissions from the user running terraform
+elsewhere add the delegation from the public route53 address to the authoritative servers for the subdomain created with terraform, you MAY get an error if it is hosted in an account you don't have permissions from the user running terraform